 - Pour the batter into a prepared bundt pan.

-- Bake at 325°F until a toothpick inserted in the middle comes out clean (35-45 minutes - but check at 35 minutes!).
+- Bake at 325°F until a toothpick inserted in the middle comes out clean - approximately 55-60 minutes.

 - Flip onto a cooling rack and allow it to cool for at least 1 hour.

 - In a medium mixing bowl, on medium speed, blend together the cream cheese and butter until well combine and fluffy, about 2 minutes.

 - Add in 1 ½ cups of sugar and vanilla; mix about 1 minute until well combine.

 - Add the milk and possibly more sugar - until you get a consistency you like.
 I prefer the glaze pretty thick and creamy.

 - Pour/drizzle over the finished cake and enjoy!